NehaSontakk/A-Revision-of-Data-Structures/README.md

 # A-Revision-of-Data-Structures
 Revising all the important data structures we went through in my bachelors.
-Excessively commented in python and c++.
+Excessively commented (tried to comment it tutorial style) in python and c++.

 ## 1. Linked List
 Singly Linked list